What is Zero-Touch Payment Processing?

 - Credit Card (Virtual terminal): Virtual terminals let you securely charge credit cards remotely from a smartphone, computer, or tablet.

-- Smart card: A contactless credit card with a microprocessor that can be loaded with funds to make transactions.
+- Smart card: A contactless credit card with a microprocessor that can be loaded with funds.

 - Virtual card: A digital form of payment that allows you to create a unique 16-digit virtual card number that can be tied to a bank account.